filipmihal/marble-soccer/README.md

 # Marble Soccer Simulation

-Marble Soccer Simulation is a C-based project, developed during a hackathon.
+Marble Soccer Simulation is a C-based project developed during a hackathon.
+The simulation models the movement and interaction of marbles in a 2D space, simulating a competitive game of soccer played by marbles.

-The simulation models the movement and interaction of marbles in a 2D space, designed specifically to train reinforcement learning agents to play marble soccer.
+It was developed with the intention of being used as a training environment for reinforcement learning agents.

 ## Features